rsl/tabula_rasa/README.md

 TabulaRasa is designed to leverage ActiveRecord::Relation instances and conventions** to make table generation a snap but still readable and editable.

-NOTES:
+## Footnotes

-* TabulaRasa really only relies on ActiveRecord and ActionView/ActionPack so you could use in a non-Rails stack that had those two elements but it seemed silly to differentiate this in the summary sentence.
+\* TabulaRasa really only relies on ActiveRecord and ActionView/ActionPack so you could use in a non-Rails stack that had those two elements but it seemed silly to differentiate this in the summary sentence.

 ** These conventions may only be my own.
 Time will tell.